 Every two minutes, a person is sexually assaulted in the United States.
 A group of student documentary film makers at Michigan State took this fact to heart and created a documentary about sexual assault, called Every Two Minutes.
-Student Producer Kirk Mason and student Director Laura Swanson visited the studio to talk to Exposure host Abbie Newton about the film.
+Student Director Kirk Mason and student Producer Laura Swanson visited the studio to talk to Exposure host Abbie Newton about the film.
 Every Two Minutes will premiere on Thursday, April 24 at Studio C! in Okemos, Michigan at 7 p.m.

 Everyone above the age of 16 years old is asked an important question in the United States.
 “Do you want to be an organ donor?”
 Our reporter, Carmen Scruggs was curious what happens after you say yes to this question.